janhesters/french-house-stack/README.md

 ### To-Dos

-There are a bunch of TODOs in the code, for example for error reporting.
-This stack leaves it to you to handle error reporting.

 Here is a list of things this app could use:

-- error reporting
 - feature flags
-- user feedback capturing and tracking
+- user feedback capturing and tracking (you can use Sentry for this).

 ### [Buidl!](https://www.urbandictionary.com/define.php?term=%23BUIDL)